-Instead of typical calisthenics movements like push-ups and pull ups, Pilates focuses on long stretches, core activation exercises and long static contraction of different muscle groups.
+Instead of typical calisthenics movements like push-ups and pull-ups, Pilates focuses on long stretches, core activation exercises and long static contractions of different muscle groups.
 Balance and breathing also play a big role in the system.

 Correct body positions are a crucial part of Pilates and that’s what makes it hard to learn on your own.
 For example tilting your pelvis just slightly can change the activation of your deep abdominal and back muscles, making the exercise ineffective.

 You need to have excellent proprioception or preferably have an experienced instructor to tell you if you are doing the movement incorrectly.

 Main Principles Of Pilates

 There are nine principles that need to be followed in the modern Pilates method.

 Breathing is important in Pilates.
 Pilates believed that breathing was essential for healthy body functioning and made it one of the key elements of his system.

 His idea was that proper oxygenation of the blood and tissues was important for health and that it was cleansing and invigorating.
 Full inhalation and complete exhalation during the exercises are the key elements.

 Correct breathing and getting enough oxygen is very important for your health so I think Pilates was onto something.
 I talk more about breathing and oxygen in the articles Wim Hof For Seniors [Read Before Trying!] and How To Improve Sleep In The Elderly [Free and Effective].